ferdium/ferdium-server/README.md

 ## Why use a custom ferdi-server?
 A custom ferdi-server allows you to experience the full potential of the Ferdi client.
 It allows you to use all Premium features (e.g. Workspaces and custom URL recipes) and [adding your own recipes](#creating-and-using-custom-recipes).

+## Demo
+You can try a demo of ferdi-server by settings your server to <https://ferdi.vantezzen.io>.

 ## Features
 - [x] User registration and login
 - [x] Service creation, download, listing and removing